Satricum: Identification and history of research

 Antonio Nibby mistakenly identified ancient Satricum with the low hill at Borgo Montello, then known as the Tenuta di Conca, surrounded by tufa cliffs, 1.5 km ESE of present-day Le Ferriere, on which were still scanty remains of walling in rectangular blocks of the same material.
 In 1896, the hill above Le Ferriere yielded remains of an archaic and early Classical sanctuary ascribed to Mater Matuta, during excavations begun under the direction of Prof. H. Graillot of the University of Bordeaux, member of the École française de Rome.
 After two weeks, this work was suspended by order of the Italian government, and then resumed under the supervision of Felice Barnabei, Raniero Mengarelli, and A. Cozza.
 The objects discovered were brought to the Villa Giulia Museum at Rome.

 After some cursory investigations during the 1950s, the site of Satricum was brought to light again in 1977, as a result of a concerted effort by the Italian authorities to rescue the antiquities in the Roman campagna that were acutely threatened by large-scale urbanisation and agricultural reform.
 The alarm was first made public by the exhibition Civiltà del Lazio primitivo at Rome (1976).
-As a result, the Royal Dutch Institute at Rome was invited by the Comitato per l'Archeologia laziale to participate in a rescue project and to ascertain the state of preservation of the site.
+As a result, the Royal Netherlands Institute in Rome was invited by the Comitato per l'Archeologia laziale to participate in a rescue project and to ascertain the state of preservation of the site.

 Since 1977, a comprehensive research program at the site has been carried out through annual excavation and study campaigns.
 This concerned, first of all, activities by the Royal Dutch Institute at Rome (C. M. Stibbe), later joined by the Universities of Groningen (prof. M. Kleibrink) and Nijmegen (prof. J. de Waele).
 As of 1990, the project is being executed by the University of Amsterdam alone, under the direction of prof. Marijke Gnade.
-With her academic retirement, in 2024, the project returned to the aigis of the Royal Dutch Institute at Rome, where she was appointed Senior Fellow.
+With her academic retirement in 2024, the project returned to the aegis of the Royal Dutch Institute at Rome, where she was appointed Senior Fellow.